cseAtIITK/admissions-website/src/faq.md

 month of December itself *even though* you can join only in the subsequent summer.

-To illustrate, here are three examples (we are currently in Oct of 2014)
+To illustrate, here are four examples (we are currently in Oct of 2014)

 Donald: